 Department of Nursing

-You will receive a comprehensive education which blends arts and science to help you perform as a Registered Nurse in a global society.
-Because of HBU’s reputation, you could have opportunities for exposure to some of the world’s best hospitals in the Texas Medical Center and in the community
+You will receive a comprehensive Christian education which also blends the arts and sciences to help you perform effectively as a Registered Nurse in a global society.
+Because of HBU’s strong reputation, you will have opportunities to gain valuable experience at some of the world’s best hospitals in the Texas Medical Center and beyond.

 Houston Baptist University offers outstanding academic degree programs for undergraduate Nursing majors and graduate Nursing students who want to advance their careers.
 Explore the following degree programs to choose your pathway to a future in Nursing: